nstepka/bring-your-own-data-case-study/README.md

 - **Aggregate Columns**: Perform aggregations and generate new columns.
 - **Create Binary Flags**: Generate binary flags based on specified conditions.

+- If you want to test all features, use listings.csv.

 ### Data Exploration

 - **Boxplot Visualization**: Visualize the distribution of numeric data with boxplots.
 - **Binary Distribution**: Examine binary distribution using count plots.
 - **Feature Comparison Graphs**: Compare two variables with scatter and line plots.
 - **Feature Importance**: Assess feature importance for regression and classification tasks.

+- If you want to explore before using the regression model use df_selected1.csv

 ### Regression Analysis